Some start with the technical questions like:

 Take a moment and assess yourself.
 Where do you stand?

 For myself, I know I need to back off the sixth food group – sweets.
-So no judgment here with the question.
+So clearly I have no judgment if you are not a perfect 10 in this category.

-But it does give you another perspective to consider when you are starting.
+But consider this question and your current state.
 Do you need to hire a trainer to ensure you stay consistent with your fitness regime?
 Perhaps you might consider training for a mini marathon or some other contest that ensures you are committed.

 It’s also a good time to assess the foods you are eating.
 And we know the proper plan – eat healthy and avoid fat, a ton of carbs, grease, etc.